 Bayhorse, Idaho – Silver in the Yankee Fork Mining District

 In the Yankee Mining District, some 40 miles east of what would become the boom towns of Bonanza and Custer City, Bayhorse got an earlier start in 1864 when a few small gold veins were found, and a small camp began.
-Though there are several tales of how the settlement came by its name, the most popular is when area prospectors met a miner digging between Clayton and Challis with the help of two bay horses.
+Although there are several tales of how the settlement came by its name, the most popular is the story of area prospectors meeting a miner digging between Clayton and Challis with the help of two bay horses.
 The man told the others that he had discovered rich mining opportunities up a steep canyon on the north side of the Salmon River.
 Because the other prospectors couldn’t remember the man’s name, they referred to him as the “man with the bay horses,” and the name stuck.

-Though prospectors continued to comb the area for the next several years, finding small amounts of gold, it wasn’t until 1872 that the Bayhorse area began to attract numerous miners when three men by the names of W.A.
+Although prospectors continued to search the area for several years, finding small amounts of gold, it wasn’t until 1872 that the Bayhorse area began to attract numerous miners when three men, W.A.
 Norton, Robert Beardsley, and J.B.
-Hood discovered a rich vein of silver.
+Hood, discovered a rich vein of silver.
 Robert Beardsley and his brother soon started the Beardsley Mine, which overlooked the mining camp.
 When a prospector named Tim Cooper found another rich silver vein, he started the Ramshorn Mine.
 Other mines soon followed, and within months, men, machinery, and cabins quickly populated the area.

-The size of the mining camp increased again in 1877 when hard rock mining for silver and lead began.
+The mining camp grew again in 1877, when hard-rock mining for silver and lead began.
 By the following year, the mine operated on a large scale, with numerous tunnels spread throughout the area.
 A stamp mill and smelter were completed in 1880.

-Bayhorse’s peak years were during the 1880s and 1890s when the hillsides were dotted with cabins, and the town included numerous saloons, boarding houses, assay offices, banks, a stone Wells Fargo building, a post office, six beehive kilns to make charcoal for the smelters, several ore and timber mills, and two cemeteries.
-The town’s population reached a high of about 300 residents.
+Bayhorse’s peak years were during the 1880s and 1890s, when the hillsides were dotted with cabins.
+The town included numerous saloons, boarding houses, assay offices, banks, a stone Wells Fargo building, a post office, six beehive kilns to make charcoal for the smelters, several ore and timber mills, and two cemeteries.
+The town’s population peaked at approximately 300 residents.

 Bayhhorse, Idaho Mine & Mill